zsmahi/SafeNuGet/README.md

 OWASP SafeNuGet
 ===============
-MsBuild task to warn about insecure NuGet libraries: https://nuget.org/packages/SafeNuGet/
+OWASP SafeNuGet is an MsBuild task to warn about insecure NuGet libraries: https://nuget.org/packages/SafeNuGet/

 Use of libraries with known vulnerabilities is a big problem.
 So big in fact it has now made it to the [OWASP Top 10 2013](https://www.owasp.org/index.php/Top_10#OWASP_Top_10_for_2013).
 It's under [A9 Using Known Vulnerable Components](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities).